Aren’t we all a little Mosaic?

 Author and blogger Rosalina Chai likes to think of herself as a “Mosaic, made of many broken pieces.”

 Chai said, “Mosaic is at once intricate yet majestic” just like us as people.
-And it is precisely its brokenness (like us in recovery or dealing with addiction) that lends Mosaic its perception of fragile beauty…and isn’t this true of our humanity?….What is it about brokenness that we find so offensive?”
+And it is precisely its brokenness (like us in addiction recovery or dealing with addiction) that lends Mosaic its perception of fragile beauty…and isn’t this true of our humanity?….What is it about brokenness that we find so offensive?”

 “What would happen when we accept and embrace that being broken is an essential part of humanity’s being?
 What would happen when we cease to label brokenness (Addiction) as bad?
 What would it take for us to cease labeling brokenness as bad?
 I can imagine one certainty….MORE peace.”